yoriiis/tracking-manager/README.md

 });
 ```

-> 💡 The tracking configuration can be outsourced in a separate file and import before the initialize.
+> **Note** The tracking configuration can be outsourced in a separate file and import before the initialize.

 If the tracking is set in HTML, you need to call the `parseDom` with the target HTML element.
 The function will parse the element and add event listeners on all `data-track` HTML elements found inside the target element.